 - Safe conduct of passengers while on the apron; - Directing passengers along correct and safe routes between aircraft and terminal; - Controlling passenger access to and from the Air Terminal Building (ATB) to ensure no unauthorized person enters the restricted area of the airport or cross contaminates unscreened passengers with screened passengers; - Reporting any incident concerning injury or possible injury of a member of the traveling public to the Airport manager.
-After normal working hours, reports may be made through the Security Staff. - Marshaling Air Carriers aircraft to the correct aircraft parking position. - Ensuring ground handling staff operate in a safe manner for the protection of passengers and aircraft; - Operating air-stairs in accordance with correct procedures and in a safe manner to avoid damage to the stairs and aircraft, or injury to passengers; - Providing adequate security for aircraft while parked on the apron; - Reducing the danger of pollution resulting from aircraft operations on the apron; - Advising the Airport Manager and/or Airport Operations Staff when conditions on the apron become hazardous; - Providing the Airport Manager with information in sufficient time before each schedule change or unscheduled flight operation. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan. - No De-icing is permitted east of 18/36.
+After normal working hours, reports may be made through the Security Staff. - Marshaling Air Carriers aircraft to the correct aircraft parking position. - Ensuring ground handling staff operate in a safe manner for the protection of passengers and aircraft; - Operating air-stairs in accordance with correct procedures and in a safe manner to avoid damage to the stairs and aircraft, or injury to passengers; - Providing adequate security for aircraft while parked on the apron; - Reducing the danger of pollution resulting from aircraft operations on the apron; - Advising the Airport Manager and/or Airport Operations Staff when conditions on the apron become hazardous; - Providing the Airport Manager with information in sufficient time before each schedule change or unscheduled flight operation. - Providing the Airport Manager with types of de-icing products used and total de-icing product used per winter season as per the Glycol Operation Management Plan. - Air carriers shall use the designated deicing location of Apron #2, or as prescribed in the airports Glycol Operations Management Plan. - No De-icing is permitted east of 18/36.